-If you hold a U.S. visa, you should understand that your visa can be revoked or canceled at any time and for a variety of reasons.
+If you hold a U.S. visa, you should be aware that your visa can be revoked or canceled at any time and for a variety of reasons.
+In this blog we review what impact a revoked visa or a canceled visa has on your immigration status, and how a Dublin immigration attorney can help.

 Visa holders must adhere to the terms and conditions of the visa, and they must exit the United States when their stay expires.

-If you have any questions about obtaining a visa, or if you are a visa holder with any questions about the terms and conditions of your visa, have those questions answered by an Ohio immigration attorney.
+If you have any questions about obtaining a visa, or if you are a visa holder with any questions about the terms and conditions of your visa, have those questions answered by a skilled Dublin immigration attorney.

-The United States issues two types of visas: A “nonimmigrant” visa is issued to those who have been approved for temporary stays in the United States as visitors, students, or employees.
+- Nonimmigrant visa – issued to those who have been approved for temporary stays in the United States as visitors, students, or employees.

-An “immigrant” visa is issued to immigrants who have been approved for lawful permanent residence in the U.S.
+- Immigrant visa – issued to immigrants who have been approved for lawful permanent residence in the U.S.

 According to CNN, in the fiscal year 2016, the United States issued more than ten million nonimmigrant visas and over 600,000 immigrant visas.